kubitodev/traefik-whitelist-ddns/README.md

 # Traefik Whitelist DDNS

 This is a simple Traefik v2 DDNS updater script, which can be used in home lab setups to synchronize the allowed IP addresses for your [IP Whitelist Middleware](https://doc.traefik.io/traefik/middlewares/http/ipwhitelist/), which allows you to configure a VPN protected setup for your applications.
+It also support setting a custom domain for its IP(s) to be added to the whitelist range of the middleware.

 ## Requirements